mint42/printf/README.md

 It currently is only compilable on macOS, but the ft_printf found in my 42 library (linked above) has been updated for linux compatibility.

-Unlike classic printf, this printf does not handle an internal buffer.
+Unlike classic printf(), this ft_printf() does not handle an internal buffer.
 It uses write() calls to print, so output will follow the flow of the program.

-## Authors
+## Author

 [Ari Reedy](https://github.com/mint42/)